github/codeql/docs/language/learn-ql/csharp/ql-for-csharp.rst

    <!-- Working with generic types and methods(generics) - how to query generic types and methods. -->

--  :doc:`Tutorial: Analyzing data flow in C# <dataflow>` demonstrates how to write queries using the standard data flow and taint tracking libraries for C#.
+-  :doc:`Analyzing data flow in C# <dataflow>` demonstrates how to write queries using the standard data flow and taint tracking libraries for C#.

 Other resources